 If you want to make money fast, finding same-day job opportunities with websites like Staffy and Wonolo is probably your best bet.

 In contrast, if you’re a service professional, signing up for platforms like Handy, Porch, and Care makes a lot of sense.

 Finally, you can always consider buying leads from websites like Takl and Thumbtack if you’re serious about growing your service-based business.

 My main piece of advice is to pick on platform to start out with to avoid strecthing yourself too thinly!

 There’s no denying that the gig economy presents a world of opportunity for anyone looking to make money with odd jobs or part-time work.

 Now, I’m not sure what the future will hold.
-Will we see a mass consolidation of apps like TaskRabbit into an industry leader as weaker apps die out?
+Will we see a mass consolidation of apps like TaskRabbit into an industry leader as weaker apps go out of business?
 Or, will all of these apps cease to exist in a matter of years as people look for more full-time opportunity?

 It’s hard to say.

 But, if the Uber and Lyft experience has taught us anything, I think that it’s that there is room for a few players in each gig economy niche.
 I also think that, while full-time employment is pretty sweet, the flexibility of the gig economy is also a significant perk that won’t disappear easily.

 Hopefully, websites like TaskRabbit stick around.
 I love the idea of apps that are a win-win for consumers and side hustlers, and it would be a shame if the on-demand job marketplace faded away.